metafates/schema/README.md

 		request = wrapped.Inner
 	}

-	// now that we have succefully unmarshalled our json, we can use request fields.
+	// now that we have successfully unmarshalled our json, we can use request fields.
 	// to access values of our schema-guarded fields we can use .Value() method
 	//
 	// NOTE: calling this method for required types BEFORE we have